Oscillations of High-Energy Cosmic Neutrinos in the Copious MeV Neutrino Background: Results

 Although such short-scale oscillations and the resulting decoherence of HE$\nu$'s is an interesting phenomenon by itself and could in principle impact the physics of their propagation by modifying their flavor ratio at the source, we here discuss a few important cases in which the induced conversions of HE$\nu$'s can be observable on Earth.

 Once HE$\nu$'s leave the LE$\nu$ bath, they should propagate in the dense ejecta, where $n_e\gg n_{\nu}$~\cite{Mena:2006eq,Sahu:2010ap,Razzaque:2009kq, Xiao:2015gea,Carpio:2020app}.
 In particular, for engine-driven transients, the HE$\nu$ production region is surrounded with the stellar or merger ejecta, whose density is much larger than that in the production region.
-In this region, we expect that the flavor ratio is further affected by the matter effect, where we use a blue supergiant matter profile from Ref.~\cite{Woosley:1995ip} as an example ($30~M_\odot$ BSG in Ref.~\cite{Carpio:2020app}).
+This means that in solving Eq.~(\ref{Eq:EOM}) for the neutrino propagation in this region, we ignore the $\mathsf{H}_{\nu \nu}$ term.
+In order to account for the decoherence experienced by neutrinos in the LE$\nu$ bath, we start with an initial density matrix which is a time average of the one in Eq.~(\ref{eq:rho_mass}).
+In addition, for the $\mathsf{H}_{\mathrm{m}}$ term we consider a blue supergiant matter profile from Ref.~\cite{Woosley:1995ip}, as an example ($30~M_\odot$ BSG in Ref.~\cite{Carpio:2020app}).
 Needless to say, the short-scale conversions of HE$\nu$'s will impact the outcome of the matter effect and correspondingly, their flavor ratio on Earth.
 This is illustrated clearly in Fig.~\ref{fig:MSW} for a case with the initial flavor ratio $\nu_e:\nu_\mu:\nu_\tau=1:2:0$ in the normal mass ordering.
 This is particularly interesting considering the energy-independent nature of the LE$\nu$-induced short-scale oscillations of HE$\nu$'s.
 Although the pure matter effect shows a clear sign of energy dependence here~\cite{Carpio:2020app}, it is almost independent of the neutrino energy in the presence of $\nu$SI.
 This is even the case at high energies where the muon damping is expected to occur in such dense environments~\cite{Kashti:2005qa,Karmakar:2020yzn}.
 This can provide one with a new observable indication of neutrino flavor mixing caused by $\nu$SI.